coderefinery/git-intro/content/merging.md

 ::::{group-tab} VS Code
 Not described.
 We will return to this in the [collaborative Git lesson](https://coderefinery.github.io/git-collaborative/).

+You would create a new branch locally like above, {term}`push` it to GitHub to your own user's repository `USER/recipe-book`, then go to GitHub and open a pull request *to* `coderefinery/recipe-book`.
+Or you do it all through VS Code.
 ::::

 ::::{group-tab} Command line
 Not described.
 We will return to this in the [collaborative Git lesson](https://coderefinery.github.io/git-collaborative/).

+You would create a new branch locally like above, {term}`push` it to GitHub to your own user's repository `USER/recipe-book`, then go to GitHub and open a pull request *to* `coderefinery/recipe-book`.

 ::::
 :::::